Table of contents

 Are methylene blue gummies safe?

-The safety profile of methylene blue itself does not change with the delivery format. . . the same precautions regarding serotonergic medications and G6PD deficiency apply to gummies as to capsules.
-The additional safety factor with gummies is ingredient quality: many gummy formulas include added sugars, artificial colors, and flavourings that are absent from capsule products.
+The safety profile of methylene blue itself does not change with the delivery format — the same precautions regarding serotonergic medications and G6PD deficiency apply to gummies as to capsules.
+The additional safety factor with gummies is ingredient quality: many candy-grade gummy formulas include added sugars, artificial colors, and flavourings, while zero-sugar, pectin-based formulations avoid them.
 Review the full ingredient list before purchasing, and consult our interaction guide regardless of which format you choose.

 Why are gummy supplements so popular if they have these drawbacks?